The Importance of Multilingualism in Business

 After all this country prides itself on speaking English and has been a significant part of the reason that the world’s business is often carried out in English.
 So how much would a company in the good old US would lose by having monolingual employees?

-The statistics tell us that it could hurt pretty bad.
+The statistics tell us that it could hurt pretty badly.
 There are approximately 23 million people (i.e. potential customers) in the United States who do not speak English as their primary language.
 Studies show that people prefer to shop in their primary language, though they are willing not to if necessary.
 Presenting an “English-only” front to such a customer could cost you their business.

 If someone who speaks Spanish very well has an option between two companies and one speaks Spanish and one doesn’t, which will the customer choose?
-All other things being equal, they will probably go to the company where they can speak most comfortably with a representative that is not mono-lingual.
+All other things being equal, they will probably go to the company where they can speak most comfortably with a representative that is not monolingual.

 Multilingual agents and employees are preferred